francdoc/libximc/examples/test_Python/jupytertest/README_jupytertest.txt

 4. Perform the necessary Notebook blocks following the instructions in the comments.
 5. You do not need to run the example as a package, because there are several blocks in it that allow you to open different devices by connection type (for completeness of the example), and you need to run only one of them.
+6. In Colab, you will not be able to use a real controller, only a virtual one.

 Rus.